 - Meanwhile, in a 4 quart Dutch oven or soup pot, add 2 teaspoons of oil and heat until shimmering.
 Transfer the onions to the pot and saute for about 7 – 8 minutes on medium heat or until softened and just starting to brown around the edges.
 To the onions, add the lentils, rosemary leaves, salt and ginger.
 Stir.
 Pour in the veggie broth.
 Bring to a simmer, turn to medium low and put the lid on the pot.
 Cook on a low simmer for about 10-12 minutes or until the lentils are broken down and are soft.
 Remove from heat.

-- Ladle into soup bowls and share with crusty sourdough bread or sourdough croutons.
+- Ladle into soup bowls and share with crusty sourdough bread, sourdough croutons, garlic butter croutons.

 How to Store / Reheat: